weeniemount/Geckium/README.md

 1. Open Firefox, and in the address bar go to `about:support`
 2. Look for `Profile Folder` and next to it press `Open Profile Directory`
-3. Copy the `chrome` folder from the `Profile Folder` folder in your copy of Geckium to the resulting File Explorer window's folder
+3. Copy the `chrome` folder (and if it's your first time installing Geckium `chrThemes` folder) from the `Profile Folder` folder in your copy of Geckium to the resulting File Explorer window's folder
 4. Find a Mozilla Firefox shortcut, right-click it and select `Open file location`
 5. Copy the contents of the `Firefox Folder` folder in your copy of Geckium to the resulting folder (depending on how you installed Firefox, you may need to have administrator privilleges to perform this step)
 6. Back in the Firefox window, scroll to the top, and press `Clear startup cache` followed by confirming the confirmation that then displays